 For all the complaining us moms do that no one helps us and we’re overtired and overwhelmed, we must learn to loosen up and let go of most of it.

-If you let them help, you will begin to feel better, have more time for you.
+If you let them help, you will begin to feel better, have more time for yourself.

 You will feel less resentful, more grateful, and happier.